uthpalaherath/uthpalaherath.github.io/_pages/research.md

     caption: "Photo by [Pasindu Dhananjaya](https://unsplash.com/@pasiiijay) on [Unsplash](https://unsplash.com)"
 ---

+# Current Research (Postdoctoral Associate, Duke University)

+My current research focuses on developing computational methods to study materials useful in novel semiconductor and renewable energy applications.
+Similar to my Ph.D. research this work also requires utilizing High-Performance Computing (HPC) and beyond-DFT methods including the GW approximation.

+DFT is a successful theory in describing the ground state electronic structure properties of materials but lacks the physics required to explain the quasi-particle nature stemming from many-body interactions.
+The GW approximation, on the other hand, is a Green’s function based method that captures the dynamical nature of electrons which enables a pathway to explain the quasi-particle nature of particles.
+The term “GW” represents a one-body Green’s function G and a dynamically screened Coulomb interaction W. Since the GW approximation method provides quasi-particle excitation information, it has great use in the study of organic-inorganic hybrid perovskites used for novel semiconductor and photovoltaic applications.
+However, when dealing with heavy elements in such materials, relativistic effects are needed to be taken into account.
+Therefore, it is critical to incorporate spin-orbit coupling (SOC) effects into the periodic GW approximation.
+My current work involves implementing this within the DFT code FHI-aims and also ensuring its scalability to systems with a large number of atoms.
+Subsequently, this implementation would be employed in calculating electronic structure properties of organic-inorganic hybrid perovskites.

-# Research
+# Doctoral Research (Ph.D.
+Candidate, West Virginia University )

-My research focuses on employing High-Performance Computing (HPC) and High-Throughput Computing (HTC) to perform first principles *ab-initio* electronic structure calculations for bulk material and heterostructures, primarily focusing on strongly correlated materials (SCMs) using beyond-DFT quantum many body Green’s functions methods and Dynamical Mean Field Theory (DMFT).
+My Ph.D. research focused on employing High-Performance Computing (HPC) and High-Throughput Computing (HTC) to perform first principles *ab-initio* electronic structure calculations for bulk material and heterostructures, primarily focusing on strongly correlated materials (SCMs) using beyond-DFT quantum many body Green’s functions methods and Dynamical Mean Field Theory (DMFT).

 ### Summary of research interests